muhammetyasinarli/todo_with_python/README.md

 # FastAPI Todo App
-A simple python app consist of fastapi, mongoDB and dockerfile.
+A simple python app with fastapi, mongoDB and dockerfile.

 ## Project Structure